 * response to this event; valid values are

-* WHEEL_UNIT_SCROLL
+* WHEEL_UNIT_SCROLL and

 * WHEEL_BLOCK_SCROLL

-* @param scrollAmount for scrollType WHEEL_UNIT_SCROLL
+* @param scrollAmount for scrollType WHEEL_UNIT_SCROLL,

 * the number of units to be scrolled